 Tools of the Trade

 We will guide you through preparing coffee on multiple brewing devices, learning the techniques to get the best flavor out of whatever you brew on.
-We can help you decide on the equipment that works best for your needs.
+Whether you’re brewing at home, in a roasting facility, or in a retail cafe, we can help you decide on the equipment that works best for your needs.

 Saturday: Mill City Roasters, 9:00am-5:00pm (lunch provided)